dmp1ce/daveparrish.net/posts/2019-11-07-HowTo-PKGBUILD-for-AppImage.markdown

 When there is a new release for the AppImage, the version, AppImage source location and sha256 hash can be updated, rebuilt and reinstalled.

+---

+**NOTE:** See [new post](/posts/2019-11-16-Better-AppImage-PKGBUILD-template.html) on improving upon this template for better GUI integration.

 ``` bash
 # Maintainer: My Name <myemail@domain.me>